netdata/netdata/aclk/README.md

 # Agent-cloud link (ACLK)

-This is the Agent Cloud Link (ACLK) information file.
+This is the agent cloud link (ACLK) information file